Case Study · JumpOnion

 The painMulti-level caches that should have failed independently were wiped together by a single query.

-The four calls that define the system.
+The four calls that define the product.

 Calibrated, not patched